location

 Essential Post-operative Care Tips

-• Pain medications are prescribed, with emphasis on regular dosing in the early phase.
+• Pain-relieving medications are prescribed.
+Be regular with the dosage and consumption.
 Acute symptoms or worsening discomfort should prompt medical contact.

-• Encouraged dietary practices include hydration and high‑fiber nutrition to prevent constipation, which may strain repair sites.
+• Improved dietary habits, such as hydration and foods rich in fiber.
+It prevents constipation, which may strain repair sites.

-• Activity alterations include avoiding lifting heavy objects or engaging in high-impact exercise for up to six weeks.
+• Avoid lifting heavy objects or engaging in high-impact exercise for up to six weeks.
 Walking expedites recovery and should begin early.

 Cost Breakdown of Laparoscopic Hernia Surgery in India